 Break on through

-Despite several accounts at the time describing Red Army ‘hordes’, the Polish campaign in its starting phase was on a relatively small scale, with 115,000 frontline Bolsheviks opposing around 95,000 Poles.
-The numbers would mushroom as the conflict progressed and reached a peak in August 1920, with both nations fielding armies over 700,000.
+Despite several accounts at the time describing Red Army ‘hordes’, the Polish campaign in its starting phase was on a relatively small scale, with roughly 115,000 frontline Bolsheviks opposing around 95,000 Poles.
+The numbers would mushroom as the conflict progressed and reached a peak in August 1920, with both nations fielding armies of more than 700,000.
 However, not all of these men were combat ready and many performed supporting roles or were dedicated to logistics.

 Hopelessly outnumbered, the Poles made a series of desperate attempts to stall the Konarmiya’s advance and gain time for the Third Army’s withdrawal.
 Karnicki also authorised a number of swift raids to throw the advancing Russians off balance.
 Other Polish formations were hunkered down in temporary defences, waiting for the Cossacks to near their positions before unleashing devastating volleys once the enemy was close enough.
 The tactic required nerves of steel as the Konarmiya was a psychologically-daunting sight.
 One Polish officer remembered the impact of seeing them for the first time: ‘This swarm of horsemen would raise gigantic dust clouds on the horizon, blotting out everything for miles around, and giving the impression of a great, fast-moving and fantastic force pouring into every free gap.
 Finally, it would kindle a feeling of utter impotence.’

 With the advance moving so swiftly, few in Russian high command paid much attention to unravelling communications between the northern and southern strike forces.
-This was primarily due to distance, an inflexible command structure and a clash of personalities.
-Dispatches, rather than going directly to the leaders in the field, went first through the hands of the supreme commander, Kamenev, and thence from him back down the chain of corresponding leaders.
+This was primarily due to distance, an inflexible command structure, and a clash of personalities.
+Dispatches, rather than going directly to the leaders in the field, went first through the hands of the supreme commander, Kamenev, and then back down the chain of corresponding leaders.
 Information, intelligence and orders crucial to joint planning were frequently out-of-date by the time they were received.
 It was a recipe for disaster.

 Scourge of Galicia

-Under a rather hastily-formed plan, the Konarmiya was now ordered to sweep southwest before heading northwest to re-link with Tukachevsky’s forces, which were forging ahead on an east-to-west axis directly aimed at Warsaw.
-But Stalin, Yegorov and Budyonny started to have other ideas once more; this time their eyes were straying much further southwest than high command intended, with the triumvirate considering an effort to conquer the Poles in Galicia and seize Lwów.
+Under a rather hastily-formed plan, the Konarmiya was now ordered to sweep southwest before heading northwest to re-link with Tukachevsky’s forces, which were forging ahead on an east-to-west axis and directly aiming for Warsaw.
+But Stalin, Yegorov and Budyonny started to have other ideas again; their eyes were straying much further southwest than high command intended, with the triumvirate considering an effort to conquer the Poles in Galicia and to seize Lwów.

 Historians and commentators have hotly debated their reasoning.
 Was it simply an insatiable effort to grab military glory?
 Perhaps so, although one must also consider the political climate of the time, which was steeped in Machiavellian intrigue and strong-armed jostling.
 From Stalin’s perspective, the Polish edifice was crumbling at a rapid pace and it was only a matter of time before Tukachevsky stole the limelight with the inevitable capture of Warsaw.
 Worse, Tukachevsky was affiliated with Stalin’s bête noire, Leon Trotsky, Lenin’s heir-apparent and the Red Army’s supreme commander-in-chief.
 It was Trotsky who had given Tukachevsky command of the 5th Army in Siberia the year before, setting him on the path to ascendancy that culminated in the Polish campaign.

-With the support of Yegorov and Budyonny, Stalin was determined that the Konarmiya should seize whatever prizes it could and do so with haste.
+With the support of Yegorov and Budyonny, Stalin was determined that the Konarmiya should seize whatever prizes were in reach and do so with haste.
 While not on the scale of capturing Warsaw, taking Lwów and possibly Krakow (Poland’s spiritual heart) would still rank as prestigious victories.
-Few people would bother arguing about disobeyed orders once the dust had settled and the laurels were being handed out.
+Besides, few people would bother arguing about disobeyed orders once the dust had settled and the victory laurels were being handed out.
 The worst outcome was for the Konarmyia and its commanders to be considered little more than Tukachevsky’s supporting arm.

 *The Polish spelling of their opponent’s name.

-But even with its formidable reputation, the Konarmiya stumbled into trouble by creating a deep and narrow salient near the town of Brody that the Poles endeavoured to close, hoping to crush their enemy.
-Realising the threat, Budyonny desperately sought to extricate his forces and, along with Voroshilov, his brilliant leadership carried the day.
-The Polish historian Zamoyski wrote: ‘He and Voroshilov hardly slept at all during those days; they were always to be found at any point where morale was beginning to flag, Voroshilov exhorting, Budyonny leading charges.’
+However, rapid and awe-inspiring advances carried grave risks; the bulk of the Konarmiya was almost lost at this stage after creating a deep and narrow salient near the town of Brody that the Poles endeavoured to close, hoping to crush their enemy.
+Realising the threat, Budyonny desperately sought to extricate his forces and, along with Voroshilov, his brilliant leadership helped carry the day.
+The historian Adam Zamoyski wrote: ‘He and Voroshilov hardly slept at all during those days; they were always to be found at any point where morale was beginning to flag, Voroshilov exhorting, Budyonny leading charges.’
 The Red Cossacks escaped by the skin of their teeth and Budyonny later admitted that the affair took his men to ‘the outer limits of human resources’.

-Events soon returned to the Konarmiya’s favour when Pilsudski started to denude the southern theatre of men in order to bolster Warsaw’s defences and, unbeknown to the Russians, made preparations for a bold counterstroke that would flow from the Polish centre into and around Tukachevsky’s exposed left flank.
+The fighting turned to the Konarmiya’s favour when Pilsudski started denuding the southern theatre of men in order to bolster Warsaw’s defences and, unbeknown to the Russians, made preparations for a bold counterstroke that would flow from the Polish centre into and around Tukachevsky’s exposed left flank.
 Pilsudski’s opposite, Kamenev, had already identified this as a potential danger, although underestimated its eventual scale.
-He was also concerned that the Konarmiya seemed to be drifting away from the northern forces; it was important that the First Cavalry Army now assist Tukachevsky and cover his left flank.
+He was also concerned that the Konarmiya seemed to be drifting away from the northern forces and deemed it vital for the First Cavalry Army to now assist Tukachevsky and cover his left flank.
 Erring on the side of caution, Kamenev ordered the Konarmyia to proceed to Lublin and await Tukachevsky’s direct command.